sigmer/portaldocs/portal-sdk/generated/top-extensions-sharing-blades-and-parts.md

 <a name="sharing-blades-and-parts-across-extensions-the-process-of-exporting-and-importing-step-3-partner-team-applies-the-nuget-package-and-rebuilds-their-extension"></a>
 #### Step 3 - Partner team applies the NuGet package and rebuilds their extension

-Once a partner team applies your NuGet package to their extension and rebuilds, they can verify that new `BladeReference` and `PartReferences` are now generated for the newly imported Blades/Parts.
+Once a partner team applies your NuGet package to their extension and rebuilds, they can verify that new  Blade and Part reference types are now generated for the newly imported Blades/Parts.
 The generated TypeScript for this resides in:

-- <TheirExtensionProjectRootFolder>/Client/_generated/<YourExtensionName>/BladeReferences.ts
+- <TheirExtensionProjectRootFolder>/Client/_generated/<YourExtensionName>/BladeReferenceTypes.d.ts
-- <TheirExtensionProjectRootFolder>/Client/_generated/<YourExtensionName>/PartReferences.ts
+- <TheirExtensionProjectRootFolder>/Client/_generated/<YourExtensionName>/PartReferenceTypes.d.ts

 <a name="sharing-blades-and-parts-across-extensions-the-process-of-exporting-and-importing-step-4-partner-team-integrates-the-imported-blades-parts-into-their-ui"></a>
 #### Step 4 - Partner team integrates the imported Blades/Parts into their UI

-Now, partner team's UI can make use of these new `BladeReferences`/`PartReferences` in their code, repeated from above:
+Now, partner team's UI can make use of these new Blade / Part references in their code, repeated from above:

 ```typescript